 Slow query log trends

 In the Slow Log Trend section, you can view the number of slow SQL statements for the instance by hour.

-You can click a dot in the chart to view the slow query log details that are collected at the specific time.
+- You can click a dot in the chart to view the slow query log details that are collected

-The feature of slow query log analysis shows the slow query statistics and provides an easy method for you to find the most frequently executed slow SQL statement and the most time-consuming slow SQL statement.
+Note The slow query log analysis feature shows the slow query statistics and provides an easy method for you to find the most frequently executed slow SQL statement and the most time-consuming slow SQL statement.
 You can also find the slow query log where the SQL requests scan the largest average number of rows.

-In the left-side navigation pane of the DAS console, find the Request Analysis option, and click Slow Logs.
-On the page that appears, you can view the slow query log trends of all the connected database instances.
+In the left-side navigation pane of the DAS console, choose Request Analysis > Slow Logs to view the slow query log trends of all connected databases.